 I breastfeed and those night time feedings help to keep my supply up.
 It’s also great for getting more calories in my little one who can sometimes be too distracted or busy during the day to drink enough.
 With solids being such a minimal part of a baby’s diet at this age, calories and nutrition from breast milk or formula are still crucial.
 Bonus for me: night feedings have kept my monthly cycle from returning!

 Babies wake up at night for many different reasons.
 Being there to comfort my baby helps to increase our bond.
 There’s something about being up in the middle of the night when the rest of the world is asleep that allows me to focus on really seeing and enjoying my baby’s babyhood.
 I’ve found nothing sweeter than to watch my baby sleep peacefully in my arms.
+When my baby wakes up crying, I know it’s my time to nurture her and make her know how special she is to me.

 3. It won’t last forever